 Born in 1989.

-Loves: art, video games, organization, puzzles, cats, and the never-ending quest of self-improvement.
+Loves: kind people, art, video games, organization, puzzles, cats, and the never-ending quest of self-improvement.

 Hates: bigots, willful ignorance, brain fog, overwhelming options, poor graphic design, and internet troll culture.